Frequently Asked Questions

 - DTA CBB Correct Annual Benefit Base Rt

 - TER RHA Repeal Incorrect Hire Action

-Thedocument and the document were created to assist users in the selection of proper codes and effective dates.
+The SAO Action/Reason Codes document and the SAO Guidelines for Transaction Effective Dates document were created to assist users in the selection of proper codes and effective dates.

 Setting up Part-time Board Members as Employees

 Part-time Board Members should NOT be set up as hourly employees in HCM.
 Making them Hourly, with the Comp Rate set to the equivalent of the daily rate, then leaving the Standard Hours at 40 causes substantial problems with reporting.

 When asked to provide data on "over $150,000 annually" employees (frequently requested by the General Assembly and/or the Governor), Board Members set up as hourly will show an annualized salary that will put them in this category.

 The correct method for setting up Board Members is as follows: